fairlearn/fairlearn/CONTRIBUTING.md

 If you are one of the current maintainers of this project, follow this checklist to create a new release:

-1. Create a branch for the release: `git checkout -b release-vxx.xx`
 1. Ensure that all builds run successfully on all operating systems and python versions on that branch
 1. Bump the module version in `fairlearn/__init__.py`
 1. Make a pull request to fairlearn/fairlearn